 Case and Interview Preparation

-Examples of programs that the Harvard GSAS Consulting Club offers to help members prepare:
+Examples of opportunities that the Harvard Griffin GSAS Consulting Club offers to help members prepare:

-1. Weekly Case Practice Sessions – Offered on both the Cambridge and Longwood campuses.
-These sessions provide an opportunity for you to practice cases with different people and gain different perspectives each week.
+2. Case Practice Sessions – We offer case practice sessions after each professional development workshop, beginning in January.
+Participants are matched with a case practice partner of similar experience level.
+The workshops will take place virtually or on the Cambridge and Longwood campuses.
+The 1-hour practice sessions provide an opportunity for you to practice cases with different people and gain different perspectives.

-5. Volunteer Consulting Group (VCG) – Gain firsthand experience in consulting by volunteering your time to one of the group’s engagements.
+6. Volunteer Consulting Group (VCG) – Gain firsthand experience in consulting by volunteering your time to one of the group’s engagements which take place twice a year in the fall and spring.
 Please click VCG for more information.